|

 - The man went down from Jerusalem to Jericho, symbolizes the fall of man.

-- And he fell among thieves, symbolizes this wicked world,
+- And he fell among thieves, symbolizes this wicked world or the devil come to steal, kill

-- The priest that passed by is symbolic of the law.
+- The priest that passed by is symbolic of the law, the law cannot save us.

-- The good Samaritan is a picture of Jesus / God,
+- The Good Samaritan is a picture of Jesus / God, Jesus, (the Sun of righteousness),

 There is none good but One, that is God,